Repayments on a £80,000 Mortgage

 As this table shows, securing a more favourable interest rate can save you a significant amount of money.
 And extending your term can make monthly payments more affordable, albeit you will pay more interest overall.

-With the Bank of England base rate currently at 5.25% and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic at present.
-However, as the base rate comes back down in the future then mortgage lenders should follow suit and reduce their rates too.
+With the Bank of England base rate currently at 5.25% (April 2024) and the average mortgage rates between 5%-6% the repayment figures under these columns would be the most realistic at present.
+However, as the base rate falls in the future mortgage lenders should follow suit and reduce their rates too.

 Other costs to consider

-The table below outlines the other main costs and fees involved with arranging a mortgage of this value, which will need money setting aside for, before submitting your application:
+The table below outlines the other main costs and fees involved with arranging a mortgage of this value, which will need money set aside for, before submitting your application:

 Fee Cost How to pay